Four Ways to Help Homeless People

 There are also organizations and groups that are not addressing homelessness specifically, but are advocating for affordable housing, increasing minimum wages, and other issues that impact people who are homeless.
 Find an organization or group that is focused on ending homelessness (not maintaining it), interests you, and is looking for volunteers.

 Volunteering is a great way to help people in your community and learn about the challenges they are facing.
 Some, but not all, non-profit organizations have volunteer coordinators.
-If you are not sure how to find an organization in your area that helps homeless people, your state’s homeless coalition (every state and many cities have one) is a good place to start.
 You may want to try a few different organizations or groups to find the right fit for both you and the organization.

 3) Raise Money